-Colours of the Alphabet forms the heart of a practice based research project developed and produced over five years, between Newcastle University, and The University of the West of Scotland, with development support from the The University of Edinburgh and Edinburgh Napier University.
+Colours of the Alphabet forms the heart of an innovative practice- based research project developed and produced over five years by two filmmaker-academics based at Newcastle University and the University of the West of Scotland.
+Early stage research and development support was also provided by the University of Edinburgh and Edinburgh Napier University.

-The research project aims to filmicly reveal the complexities of our multilingual world, specifically focusing on linguistic anthropological perspectives of minority languages use and education.
-The project aims to highlight the importance of mother-tongue education and research the capacity of creative documentary film as a medium to research and bring attention to such subjects related to language and society.
+The research project aimed to capture and reveal the complexities of our multilingual world, specifically focusing on ethnographic and linguistic anthropological perspectives of minority languages and education.

 As well as the film, the filmmakers have published various articles related to the project.
 A list of which can be found below.